alpha74/Docker-Guide/docs/create-ubuntu-container-cli.md

 ### 3. Listing our container
 - Type command: `docker container ls`.
 - A list of container will appear which are in **Running** state.
-- We have not started out container, hence it is not listed.
+- Since we have not started out container, hence it is not listed.
 - Type command: `docker container ls -a` to list all containers.
 - Our container will be displayed with state **Created**.

+### 4. Getting into Container's file system
+- Type command: `docker attach foo`.
+- Prompt changes to `root` of container.
+- Use `ls` to view file directories.
+- Use `Ctrl+P+Q` to escape out of container's directory.
+- Note that `Ctrl+D` will stop the container.

+### 5. Viewing logs without Attaching to container
+- Type command: `docker logs foo`.
+- It returns everything typed on container's terminal.
+- It can also be used to view what the container is printing out.